 #23: Long Layered Waves

-For a lush fall of hair with movement, volume and some sassy flicks, ask for longer layers that start at mid shaft and get gradually longer down to the ends.
+For movement, volume and some sassy flicks, ask for longer layers that start at mid-shaft and gradually get longer.
 The shortest layers should ideally begin just above the shoulders.

 #24: Layered Ombre Hair

-Playing around with long layered hair is fun for many reasons, but it’s especially fun to experiment with different colors and coloring techniques.
+Playing around with long layered hair is fun for many reasons, especially when using different colors and coloring techniques.
 Here’s a lovely example of a trendy color for your long hair—a root fade combined with an ombre in rosewood.

 #25: Layers on Layers on Layers

-This is a perfect example of long hair with layers that are noticeable and played up to by a color fade.
-They’re everywhere, and for good reason.
+This is a perfect example of long hair with noticeable layers played-up with a color fade.
 The layers stack all the way down the length of the hair, beginning just below the chin.
-Even though this hair is so long that it qualifies as luxurious, all those layers make it a perfect do-nothing hairdo because it has body even if it air dries.
+Even though this hair is so long that it qualifies as luxurious, all those layers create enough body to make it a do-nothing hairdo—even if it air dries.

 #26: Long, Pink, and Layered

 Even though the pink hue is purely optional, this is a magical, glorious hairstyle, and the cut is both on-point and a bit retro.
-Layers of every length create a fabulous fall of hair that looks gorgeous with little effort.
+Layers of every length create a fabulous waterfall effect that looks gorgeous with little effort.

 #27: Long Layers, Long Curls

-Lots of long layered haircuts are practically made for curls.
-They last longer and hold better because of the layers.
-When hair is too heavy, curls fall flat — the worst thing that can happen to a good hair day.
+Long layered haircuts are practically made for curls.
+The layers help the curls last longer and hold better.
+When hair is too heavy, curls fall flat—the worst thing that can happen to a good hair day.
 Get long curls like these with a thick-barreled curling iron or a flat iron.
 Loose braids, worn overnight, also do the trick.

 #28: The Longest Layers

-For long hair with a beachy, Bohemian vibe, go for barely-there layers near the ends of the hair.
-Let the hair air dry, add a few spritzes of sea salt spray, and give it a quick comb-through — flawless.
+For long hair with a beachy, Bohemian vibe, go for barely-there layers near the ends.
+Let the hair air dry, add a few spritzes of sea salt spray, and give it a quick comb-through—flawless.

 #29: Layers and Flips

-To get the best of both worlds in terms of brown and blonde hair, check out long hairstyles with highlighted layers.
-This is a great way to thin out thick or heavy hair, plus it livens up hair that lacks body.
+To get the best of both worlds in terms of brown and blonde, check out long hairstyles with highlighted layers.
+This is a great way to thin out thick or heavy hair and livens up hair that lacks body.

 #30: Long Layered Glam

-This hair is red carpet ready, day or night.
-Lots of layers lead to the beautiful, bouncy ‘do that drapes like silk.
+This hair is red carpet-ready, day or night.
+Lots of layers create a beautiful, bouncy ‘do that drapes like silk.
 Use a hair dryer, a straightener, or a curling iron to add waves or curls near the ends.
 With practice, it takes no more than twenty minutes to perfect this style.

 #31: Full and Bouncy Long Layers

-Fine long hair can fall flat when left to its own devices.
+Fine, long hair can fall flat when left to its own devices.
 However, when layered with a razor-type tool, it can take the shape of the hottest hair trend in town: the shag.
-Lightweight, feathered hair not only has some serious structure and shape, but it also gives the illusion of volume.
-And we all know that volume is the ultimate goal when you’re dealing with thin hair.
+Lightweight, feathered hair not only has some serious structure and shape, it also gives the illusion of volume—the ultimate goal when dealing with thin hair.

 #32: Layered Ombre

-Long hairstyles are not always as varied as those for short- or medium-length hair.
+Long styles are not always as varied as those for short or medium-length hair.
 However, options for long hair don’t need to just focus on layers.
-They can and should include hair color, too!
-A toned look like ombre is a great way to break up some long locks.
+They can and should include color too!
+A toned look like this ombre is a great way to break up long locks.
 Try a dramatic shift of dark to light and watch sparks fly.

 #33: Choppy Chestnut Locks

-If you’re in desperate need of a different type of layered style, try the tri-colored masterpiece to really showcase the various lengths of your locks.
-Particularly flattering on brunettes, a tortoiseshell effect is dazzling and delivers several pops of color as you move and shake throughout the day.
+If you’re in desperate need of a different type of layered style, try a tri-colored masterpiece to really showcase the various lengths of your locks.
+Particularly flattering on brunettes, this tortoiseshell effect is dazzling and delivers several pops of color as you move and shake your hair throughout the day.

 #34: Long Shaggy Layers

-No need to rack your brain over hairdos for your long platinum hair.
-Go the short, layered route and start the layers just below the ears.
-These will add some serious volume to those sad locks of yours.
-In fact, next time you turn on a blowdryer, try blowing out the bottom half of the hair outward and the top half inward.
-The feathers will blend perfectly and create a full, naturally lovely shape.
+Need ideas for your long platinum hair?
+Go the short, layered route and start the layers just below the ears to add some serious volume.
+Try blow-drying the bottom half of the hair outward and the top half inward to create a full, naturally lovely shape.

 #35: Curled Layered Hair

 If you’re struggling with thick hair and need to get it under control, long layers are the way to go.
-Start them at the shoulders so they not only create dimension, but also take out some weight.
-Thick, heavy hair does not have to be a death sentence!
-It should be your ticket to a great ‘do!
+Start them at the shoulders so they not only create dimension but also take off some weight.
+Thick, heavy hair can be your ticket to a great ‘do!

 #36: Beachy Waved Layers